 This article provides an overview of various Facebook Search Tools that can be used to investigate someone’s account activity.
 First, I’ll provide an overview of how to prepare for your investigation.
-Then, I’ll cover the help resources provided by Facebook itself, including links to key company pages, forms and contact information.
-Then, I’ll share a list of helpful Open Source Intelligence Tools that you can use to run queries, lookup information and make connections.
+Then, I’ll cover the helpful resources provided by Facebook itself, including links to key company pages, forms, and contact information.
+Then, I’ll share a list of helpful Open Source Intelligence Tools that you can use to run queries, look up information and make connections.

 How to Start Your Facebook Investigation

 Social media investigations involve investigating a person’s activity on a social media network.
 More than two billion people have a Facebook account, so it is likely that most cases will include it.

 If your case leads you to investigate a person’s Facebook activity, the first thing you need to do is gather as much information as possible about the subject.
 Make a list of the following:

 - The person’s full name, including their first name, middle name, or initial and last name.
 This will be helpful if you don’t know the person’s

 - Names of any known family members, friends, colleagues, associates, roommates, teammates, etc. Having these names can be helpful as you can potentially find information, posts, photos, etc. about your subject on their page.

 - Current address (preferably the full mailing address, or at least the city-state)